 Peter always had a special spot in this heart for his sister, Ida, since she helped raise him after their mother died.
 He even visited Ida several times in CA where his neice, Estelle Rosenberg Eisler, also got to meet his wife, Sophie.
 Estelle also remembers that Peter was not as tall as his brothers, but was very handsome.

-Peter died on August, 16 , 1984 in Hallendale, FL, at age 77.
+Peter died on August, 16 , 1984 in Hallandale, FL, at age 77.
 He had lived at 1000 Parkview Dr. Hallandale Beach, FL.
-He had Parkinson’s Disease.
+Before moving to Hallandale, they lived in a few other communities in Florida.
+From family stories we learned he had Parkinson’s Disease, although his obituary asks for donations to the Heart Fund..
+His obituary appeared in several different newspapers.
+Here are two of them.

 In 2018, Cousin Estelle Eisler added Peter’s name to the WWII Museum in Washington, DC.
 The museum is being renovated and is putting up a Wall of Remembrance with names of all people who served in WWII.
 Estelle wanted Peter Feldman’s name on it.